LSB616/nc-board-game-reviews/README.md

 ### **.env files**

-You will need to create two .env files in order to successfully connect the two databases locally: .env.test and .env.development.
+You will need to create two .env files: .env.test and .env.development.

 ### *Creating the .env files*